sandervanhooft/invoice-templates-generator/README.md

 ### Roadmap

-- [ ] Extend the current basic html invoice template
-- [ ] Add a template for use with [sandervanhooft/laravel-invoicable](https://github.com/sandervanhooft/laravel-invoicable)
+- [ ] Add a template for use with [sandervanhooft/lravel-invoicable](https://github.com/sandervanhooft/laravel-invoicable)
 - [ ] Add a template for use with Laravel Cashier Mollie

 ---